bernardlau171/COMP3335-project/OperationTeam security training/step3.md

 1. get into the directory(volume of mysqldb):
 `cd /docker-entrypoint-initdb.d`{{execute}}

-2. backup the mysqldb into a .sql file:
+2. backup the mysqldb into a .sql file(root password default as "12345"):
 `mysqldump -u root -p --alldatabases > backup.sql;`{{execute}}

 3. check whether there are a .sql file called "backup":